AlexadeZ17/born2beroot/README.md

 #### APT vs apt vs aptitude

-**APT** stands for _Advanced Packaging Tool_.
+- **APT** stands for _Advanced Packaging Tool_.
 It was introduced by debian as a tool to install packages on our system.
-It is a low level command-line tool for searching and managing packages.
+It is a low level command-line tool for searching and managing packages 📦.

-**aptitude** is also used to manage packages.
-This one has a Text-Based user interface and can emulate most functionalities from **APT**, but it improves them at some point by giving a common tool to install packages, show versions and also look for them, since it implements a good search syntax.
-More info can be found on debian's [aptitude](https://wiki.debian.org/Aptitude) wiki.
+- **aptitude** is also used to manage packages.
+This one has a Text-Based user interface 👾 and can emulate most functionalities from **APT**, but it improves them at some point by giving a common tool to install packages, show versions and also look for them, since it implements a good search syntax.
+More info can be found on debian's [aptitude](https://wiki.debian.org/Aptitude) wiki 📑.

-**apt** is quite the same as aptitude, with the main difference being that it does not provide a user interface and the only way to interact with it is through the command line.
-More info can be found on debian's [apt](https://wiki.debian.org/AptCLI) wiki.
+- **apt** is quite the same as aptitude, with the main difference being that it does not provide a user interface ❎ and the only way to interact with it is through the command line.
+More info can be found on debian's [apt](https://wiki.debian.org/AptCLI) wiki 📑.

 Once it is installed we can start using it without using root's account and simply putting ```sudo``` before the command to execute it as super user.